ardyn/adsense/README.md

 ];
 ```

-Refer to `config.php` for more configuration documentation.
+Refer to `adsense.php` for more configuration documentation.

 ### Integrate with Laravel